 Teaching Assistants (TAs) are important and valued components of The Upledger Institute International teaching team.
 As a TA, you work closely with class Instructors and Facilitators to portray therapeutic concepts and techniques that are growing ever more critical to the good health of people from all walks of life.
 Being a Teaching Assistant is also an important part of learning to be a better therapist.

-If, after reading the material contained on this site you have additional questions, or if you are ready to schedule an assignment, please email our Staff Coordinator.
+If, after reading the material contained on this site you have additional questions, or if you are ready to schedule an assignment, please email our Educational Staff Manager.

 CST TA Qualifications

 CranioSacral Therapy & SomatoEmotional Release

 All Teaching Assistants should have the legal license to practice in their locale, as required by their local licensing agency.

 CranioSacral Therapy 1 TA:

 - Successful attendance at a SomatoEmotional Release 1 Workshop.

 - Satisfactory assistance in two CranioSacral Therapy 1 classes.

 - Written recommendation from an Instructor or Certified CS Teaching Assistant.